smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 where SAMP-TO-SANTA-DATA-OR-ERROR-PACKET-NO-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_TO_SANTA_DATA_OR_ERROR_PACKET, bit[5] being EXTRA-HEADERS-PRESENT, and bits [5..] reserved (MUST be zero); OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above.
 Note that Samp-To-Santa-Data-Or-Error-Packet doesn't contain TTL (as it is never retransmitted 'as is'); OPTIONAL-PAYLOAD-SIZE is present only if MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field; HEADER-CHECKSUM is a header SAMP-CHECKSUM (see SAMP-CHECKSUM section for details); PAYLOAD is either data or error data depending on IS_ERROR flag; if IS_ERROR flag is set - PAYLOAD format is the same as the body (after OPTIONAL-EXTRA-HEADERS) of Samp-Routing-Error-Packet; FULL-CHECKSUM is a full-packet SAMP-CHECKSUM.

+If IS-LOCAL-ECHO flag is set, the packet is ignored, except for Retransmitting Devices sending Samp-Ack-Nack-Packet back to LAST-HOP.
+To avoid "packet storms", these ACKs MUST be sent using FORWARD-TO-SANTA-DELAY (using FORWARD-TO-SANTA-DELAY-UNIT for calculations).
+In addition, these ACKs SHOULD contain DELAY-UNIT, DELAY-PASSED, and DELAY-LEFT fields, with DELAY-UNIT being FORWARD-TO-SANTA-DELAY-UNIT, DELAY-PASSED being FORWARD-TO-SANTA-DELAY, and DELAY-LEFT calculated as `MAX-FORWARD-TO-SANTA-DELAY - FORWARD-TO-SANTA-DELAY`.
+TODO: add RETRANSMITTING-DEVICE-QUALITY?

 Samp-To-Santa-Data-Or-Error-Packet is a packet intended from Device (either Retransmitting or non-Retransmitting) to Root.
 It is broadcasted by Device in several cases:

 * when the message is marked as Urgent by upper-layer protocol